Essential oils and pets: Everything you need to know

 Although there are several essential oils which can be used safely around your dog, there are also many that should be avoided.
 These can incite allergies and skin sensitivities, as well as interfering with natural bodily processes.
-In some cases, contact with these essential oils could even prove fatal for your canine.

 Many other essential oils may also be toxic to dogs.
 If you’re unsure, always talk to your vet for advice before deciding to use any essential oils.